thoughtbot/superglue/docs/runtime-types.md

 In Superglue, there's no need to annotate your types in ruby just to regenerate them in typescript.
-Instead you write **typescript first** and let runtime type validation give you the developer feedback to build your `.props`.
+Instead you write **typescript first** and let runtime type validation give you the developer feedback to build your `props`.

 To get started, run the installation generator with the typescript flag.